derRaphael/demoronizr/README.md

 using demoronizr, this is clearly your problem.
 It might happen, that the 'decrypted' page remains encrypted or stops working or even that the operator starts some legal action upon the user.
 As said before, this software has been written for educational purposes only.
+So use it at your very own risc.

 Usage
 ------